- What Is Uber Eats?

 - Customer delivery location

-- Total amount you’ll be paid for the order (including expected tip)
+- The total amount you’ll be paid for the order (including the expected tip)

-- Total distance you’ll travel and estimated time to complete the order
+- The total distance you’ll travel and estimated time to complete the order

 The vast majority of orders on Uber Eats are prepaid.
 That means it’s already paid for by Uber Eats and the only thing you need to do is walk into the restaurant and pick up the order.
 Uber Eats recently added a pay when you arrive option for some restaurants, but it’s rare enough in my experience that you won’t encounter it too often (whenever I do get an order like this, I usually will cancel the order).